 Duodenum.

-the bilisel pancreas secretes pancreatic juice.
+flow in this stretch: the liver, which secretesthe bilisel pancreas secretes pancreatic juice.
 Also on the walls of the intestinal mucosa as lasGlándulas there are other glands that secrete mucus of Brunner's glands and Lieberkühn, intestinal.El juice secreted by the action of these juices is to ensure that: carbohydrates are processed of monosaccharides, fats are broken into fatty acids and glycerin, and that the proteins are broken down into amino acids.

 After the digestion, chyme has turned into a milky liquid called chyle formed by water, monosaccharides, amino acids, glycerol, nitrogen bases and undigested products.